berkyalkn/AI-travel-agent/README.md

 -   **Multi-Agent Orchestration:** Uses LangGraph to manage a stateful team of specialized agents (Planner, Researcher, Evaluator, etc.) that collaborate and share state to achieve a complex goal.
 -   **Parallel Task Execution:**  Efficiently searches for flights and hotels concurrently to reduce planning time.
 -   **Intelligent Self-Correction & Multi-Path Refinement:** A built-in Evaluator agent checks the plan against user constraints (e.g., budget).
 If the plan fails, it strategically decides whether to refine the flight or the hotel and triggers a targeted revision loop.
 The system intelligently selects the next-best option from the available choices in each loop.
--   **Robust & Formatted Outputs:** Delivers the final plan as both a structured Pydantic object and user-friendly, styled Markdown and HTML reports.
+-  **Detailed & User-Friendly Itinerary:** Delivers the final plan as a rich Markdown report, featuring a budget summary, detailed flight tables (including times, flight numbers, aircraft types, and layovers), hotel information, and a day-by-day activity schedule.

 ---